 Education, Training, & Certification

-Though investigative experience has not been necessary in the past, it is helpful.
-A background in or strong working knowledge of college athletics is also desirable.
+- Helpful experience and knowledge: Though previous investigative work has not been a necessary application criterion in the past, it is helpful.
+A background in or strong working knowledge of college athletics is desirable.

 NCAA Investigator Skills & Competencies